pgagarinov/mxberry-core/README.md

-The library was originally developed as a set of auxilary classes and functions for [Ellipsodal Toolbox for Matlab](https://github.com/SystemAnalysisDpt-CMC-MSU/ellipsoids) project back in 2014.
+MatrixBerry-Core library was originally developed as a set of auxilary classes and functions for [Ellipsodal Toolbox for Matlab](https://github.com/SystemAnalysisDpt-CMC-MSU/ellipsoids) project back in 2014.
 Then in 2016 it was decided to separate the library from "Ellipsoidal Toolbox" so that it can be developed as an independent open-source project.

 Right from the begining we have been following Test Driven Development (TTD) approach by implementing and extending a test coverage